layilin/SP23-33852/_annotations/all_books.md

 [people] 3.13 Sommerville.
 William Somerville (1675-1742), English poet, author of the georgic poem *The Chace* (1735).

 [people] 4.19 Aurelius.
 Gilmore identifies Aurelius as George Thomas (c.
-1694-1774) who was born to a planter family on the island of Antigua.
-Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antigua colonial assembly before being named Governor of Pennsylvania (1738-1747).
+1694-1774), who was born to a planter family on the island of Antigua.
+Descended on his mother's side from Massachusetts Bay Governor John Winthrop, Thomas was a member of the Antiguan colonial assembly before being named Governor of Pennsylvania (1738-1747).
 He was Governor of the Leeward Islands from 1753 to 1766.

 [people] 4.20 Imperial George.
 George III (1738-1820) was king of Britain from 1760 to 1820.

 [people] 4.22n.
 Lucan...Pliny...Arrian...Lucan or Marcus Annaeus Lucanus (39-65 AD), nephew of Seneca the younger and author of *The Civil War*.
-Gaius Plinius Secondus or Pliny the Elder (23-79 AD), the author of *Historia Naturalis*.
+Gaius Plinius Secondus or Pliny the Elder (23-79 AD), author of *Historia Naturalis*.
 Arrian or Lucius Flavius Arrianus (86-160 AD), author of various short essays and histories, including *Bithyniaca*, *Parthica*, and what is known as *Affairs of Alexander*.

 [people] 4.22n.
 Pompey.
 Pompey or Gnaeus Pompeius Magnus (106-48 BCE), member of the First Triumvirate; he defeated Mithridates, King of Pontus and established military order in the eastern provinces of the Roman empire.